mattia72/vim-delphi/README.md

 # vim-delphi

-A VIM syntax plugin for Delphi Pascal the primary programming language of Delphi IDE.
+A VIM syntax plugin for Delphi Pascal and Delphi Form files.

 See also [doc/delphi.txt](http://raw.github.com/mattia72/vim-delphi/master/doc/delphi.txt)
 for detailed documentation.